© Morzine Tourist Office

 It is possible to hire baby equipment in Morzine - items such as high chairs, pushchairs, cots and playpens can be rented in resort.
 Check with your accommodation provider what they include before you book.
 Look out for the 'Famille Plus' sign in the sports shops for 4x4 buggies, sledges and snow shoes.
 There is a changing area for babies at the tourist office in Morzine.

 The main winter establishments to help with childcare include the ski schools who sometimes offer a combination of tuition and childcare for children three years and older.
 You can book your child in for full or half day programmes, and lunch can also be provided for an extra charge.

-You may find that the main sports centre of each town host a kids club during the summer holidays, normally from 1st July to 30th August, with activities such as swimming, climbing, tennis, basketball, ice-skating, etc. and organised hikes and picnics.
+The sports centre of each town sometimes hosts a kids club during the summer holidays, with activities like swimming, climbing, tennis, basketball and ice-skating.